 Business Studies N100.

 The objective of the degree is to develop a complimentary blend of knowledge, skills and abilities which will enable graduates to add value to organisations across all business sectors.
 In the second and final year of study students have the opportunity to specialise in a specific pathway and have this included in your degree title.
 The Business Studies degree is a great opportunity to develop both breadth of knowledge and depth of understanding.

 You can specialise in the areas of Accountancy, Human Resource Management, Logistics and Supply Chain Management and Marketing, from Year 2 onwards.
-A part-time route is also available.

 The Business School's state-of-the-art Greenbank and Brook buildings are in the middle of the campus offering a comprehensive range of study, learning and social facilities including a cybercafé and easy access PC workstation rooms.

 We are renowned for developing graduates who are highly employable and have strong entrepreneurial skills.
 This course offers a 48-week work placement opportunity where you will have the chance to work in a real business and gain vital work experience that will assist you in gaining employment when you graduate.
 In addition, you will have further opportunities for real-world work experience through short internships, volunteering and much more.
 You will also have the opportunity to study abroad and take some of your modules at our Cyprus campus.
 We offer a unique travel bursary fund where you can apply for funding to pay for your international study experience.